-The Company is well advanced in the ICSID Arbitration process.
-To date, and in accordance with the procedural timelines established by the presiding tribunal for the ICSID Arbitration ("Tribunal"), the parties have exchanged a number of substantial written submissions and participated in the first hearing on the merits of the claim, each as summarized below:
+The ICSID Arbitration process is well advanced.
+To date, and in accordance with the procedural timelines established by the presiding tribunal for the ICSID Arbitration ("Tribunal"), the parties have delivered to ICSID a number of substantial written submissions and participated in two hearings on the merits of the claim, each as summarized below:

-- The Claimants filed their memorial on the merits of the claim ("Memorial") on June 30, 2017 detailing, amongst other things, the factual and legal arguments supporting their claim against Romania and the quantum of the damages sustained; - On February 22, 2018, the Respondent filed its counter-memorial ("Counter-Memorial") in response to the Memorial; - On May 25, 2018, the Respondent filed a supplementary jurisdictional objection with ICSID ("Jurisdictional Challenge") challenging the jurisdiction of the Tribunal to hear the claims presented by Gabriel Jersey; - On November 2, 2018, the Claimants submitted their reply ("Reply") to the Counter-Memorial and the Jurisdictional Challenge; - On February 28, 2019, the Claimants and the Respondent filed their comments on an amicus curiae submission to the Tribunal by certain non-governmental organizations (or "non-disputing parties") who have opposed the Project for many years; - On May 24, 2019, the Respondent filed its response to the Reply ("Rejoinder") and its reply on the Jurisdictional Challenge, the Respondent's final substantive submission; - On June 28, 2019, the Claimants filed their surrejoinder on the Jurisdictional Challenge ("Surrejoinder"); - An oral hearing on the merits of the claim was held in Washington D.C. between December 2 and December 13, 2019 ("Hearing"); and - On April 10, 2020, the Claimants and the Respondent filed their comments on a written submission to the Tribunal by the European Commission as a "non-disputing party" in the ICSID Arbitration.

-The Hearing focused on the evidentiary record in the case and allowed counsel for both parties to address issues on liability and jurisdiction.
-The Hearing also afforded the Tribunal the opportunity to hear testimony from certain of the parties' fact and expert witnesses, as well as to address questions to each of the parties.
+- On June 30, 2017, the Claimants filed their memorial on the merits of the claim ("Memorial") detailing, amongst other things, the factual and legal arguments supporting their claim against Romania and the quantum of the damages sustained; - On February 22, 2018, the Respondent filed its counter-memorial ("Counter-Memorial") in response to the Memorial; - On May 25, 2018, the Respondent filed a supplementary further preliminary objection with ICSID ("Jurisdictional Challenge") challenging the jurisdiction of the Tribunal to hear the claims presented by Gabriel Resources (Jersey) Limited; - On November 2, 2018, the Claimants submitted their reply in support of the claims ("Reply") and responding to the Counter-Memorial and Jurisdictional Challenge; - On February 28, 2019, the Claimants and the Respondent filed comments on an amicus curiae submission to the Tribunal made by certain non-governmental organizations (or 'non-disputing parties') who have opposed the Project for many years; - On May 24, 2019, the Respondent filed its response to the Reply ("Rejoinder") and its reply on the Jurisdictional Challenge, the Respondent's final substantive submission; - On June 28, 2019, the Claimants filed a surrejoinder on the Jurisdictional Challenge, responding to the reply thereon from the Respondent; - An oral hearing on the merits of the claim was held in Washington D.C. between December 2 and December 13, 2019 ("Hearing") to address the evidentiary record in the case, issues on liability and jurisdiction and to hear testimony from certain of the parties' fact and expert witnesses; - On March 10, 2020, the Tribunal issued a list of further questions arising from the evidence presented during the Hearing ("Tribunal Questions"); - On April 10, 2020, the Claimants and the Respondent filed their comments on a written submission to the Tribunal by the European Commission as a 'non-disputing party' in the ICSID Arbitration; - On May 11, 2020, the Claimants provided their answers to the Tribunal Questions; - On July 13, 2020, the Respondent provided its answers to the Tribunal Questions; - A second oral hearing on the merits of the claim was held virtually from September 28 to October 4, 2020 ("Second Hearing") which focused on the technical and feasibility-related aspects of the Project and the Bucium Projects and the quantum of the damages claimed, including testimony from certain of the parties' fact and expert witnesses; and - On February 18, 2021 and April 23, 2021 the Claimants and Respondent each filed further simultaneous written submissions in order to comment in conclusion on the evidentiary record ("Post-Hearing Briefs").